zaksabeast/PokemonRNGGuides/guides/Citra and 3DS/CitraRNG Setup.md

 - [CitraRNG](https://github.com/Admiral-Fish/CitraRNG)
   - Clone or download the entire repository
 - [Python 3.9](https://www.python.org/downloads/)
-  - In the install selection add python to your `PATH`
+  - When installing, make sure to add python to your `PATH` by checking the box within the installer
 - [Latest Godmode9](https://github.com/d0k3/GodMode9/releases)
 - [Dump_PKMN_Update.gm9 Script](https://cdn.discordapp.com/attachments/389206049401470976/435566091457134598/Dump_PKMN_Updates.gm9)
 - A 3DS with CFW (Custom Firmware)
   - https://3ds.hacks.guide/ has instructions for installing CFW
 - Latest game update installed on the 3DS

-## Dumping system and game data
+## 3DS Preparation

 1. Place the `Dump_PKMN_Update.gm9` script in your 3DS sd card in sdmc:\gm9\scripts.

+2. Update Godmode9 if needed by copying the `gm9` folder to your SD card.

+## Dumping system data

-2. Boot your 3DS into GodMode9 by holding `Start` while powering on the 3DS.
+1. Boot your 3DS into GodMode9 by holding `Start` while powering on the 3DS.

-3. Press the `Home button` then select `scripts...`.
+2. Press the `Home button` then select `scripts...`.

-   - Select `GM9Megascript`
+3. Select `GM9Megascript`.

-   - Select `Dump Options`
+4. Select `Dump Options`.

-   - Select `Dump Citra Files` to dump Citra files
+5. Select `Dump Citra Files` to dump Citra files.

+## Dumping game data

-4. Exit back to Godemode9 main menu and select `scripts...` once more.
+1. Exit back to the GodMode9 main menu and select `scripts...` once more.

-   - Select `Dump_PKMN_Updates` script and follow the on screen directions
+2. Select `Dump_PKMN_Updates` script and follow the on screen directions.

-5. To dump a game installed on the 3DS do the following.
+### To dump a game installed on the 3DS do the following.

-   - Hover over [A:] SYSNAND SD
+1. Hover over [A:] SYSNAND SD.

-   - Hold `R` and press `A` at the same time to open the drive options
+2. Hold `R` and press `A` at the same time to open the drive options.

-   - Select `Open title manager...`
+3. Select `Open title manager...`.

-   - Press `A` on the game you want to dump
+4. Press `A` on the game you want to dump.

-   - Select `Manage Title...`
+5. Select `Manage Title...`.

-   - Select `Build CIA (standard)`
+6. Select `Build CIA (standard)`.

-6. To dump a game from a cart do the following.
+### To dump a game from a cart do the following.

-   - Select `[C:] GAMECART`
+1. Select `[C:] GAMECART`.

-   - Select the `trim.3ds` file
+2. Select the `trim.3ds` file.

-   - Select `NCSD image options...`
+3. Select `NCSD image options...`.

-   - Select `Build CIA from file`
+4. Select `Build CIA from file`.

-7. Exit godmode9 and transfer the files from sdmc:\gm9\out to your PC.
+Exit GodMode9 and transfer the files from sdmc:\gm9\out to your PC.

-## Settings

 ### Setting up Citra

 1. Open Citra, under the `File` option choose `Install cia...`.

    - Install both the game(s) and update(s) .cia

 2. Place the nand folder from the `sdmc:gm9\out\Citra\user\nand` into your user directory for Citra.
    - For Windows, the path is `C:\Users\[your-user-name]\AppData\Roaming\Citra\nand`
      - The folder AppData is hidden by default, so you need to change the configuration to view it